The Rapture (album)

-The Rapture is the eleventh and final studio album by English alternative rock band Siouxsie and the Banshees.
-The songs with cello arrangements, including the title track as well as "Fall from Grace" and "Not Forgotten", were produced by the band on their own in 1993.
-John Cale later produced the remaining songs in mid-1994.
+The Rapture is the eleventh and final studio album by the British rock band Siouxsie and the Banshees, released in January 1995.
+The album was recorded in two block sessions.
+The songs with cello arrangements, including the title track as well as "Fall from Grace" and "Not Forgotten", were produced by the band on their own in 1993, and John Cale produced the remaining songs in mid-1994.

-Recording and release
+Recording

-After composing songs in Siouxsie and Budgie's house near Toulouse, France, in March and April 1993, the band went to Léon near Biarritz.
+After composing songs in Siouxsie Sioux and Budgie's house in Condom, France, in March and April 1993, the band went to Léon near Biarritz.
 They produced the first part of the album at Studio du Manoir in May.
+"The Double Life" was the last song that they recorded during that first session block.
+When Siouxsie heard the news that guitarist Mick Ronson had died, she asked Jon Klein to add a guitar solo on "The Double Life" at the last minute, in memory of Ronson, whereas the band usually didn't want solos.

 At the beginning of 1994, they recorded the final songs in London, this time with producer and former Velvet Underground member John Cale, who had previously produced albums that the band liked such as Patti Smith's Horses and the first Modern Lovers album.
 Cale also mixed one track, "Fall from Grace", from the previous recording session.

+Release

 In the UK, Polydor only released the album on both CD and cassette, whereas in the US, Geffen also released it on vinyl LP.

-This album was remastered for CD in 2014 with three bonus tracks, including a previously unreleased song called "FGM", and "New Skin", a song recorded for the Showgirls soundtrack of the Paul Verhoeven film of the same name.
-"New Skin" has got a different mix and is longer than on the original Showgirls album.
-From then and on all further reissues, "Stargazer" has got a different mix: the Mark Saunders mix was included instead of the original mix initially made by the band.
+The album was remastered for CD in 2014 with three bonus tracks, including a previously unreleased song called "FGM", and "New Skin", a song recorded for the Showgirls soundtrack of the Paul Verhoeven film of the same name.
+"New Skin" has a slightly different mix and is longer than on the original Showgirls album.
+From then and on all further reissues, "Stargazer" has a different mix: the Mark Saunders mix was included instead of the original mix initially made by the band.

 A double vinyl reissue of the album, half-speed mastered from the original ¼” tapes by Miles Showell at Abbey Road Studios, was released in December 2018.

+In October 2023, The Rapture was reissued on double translucent turquoise vinyl.